Open Paw Program - Training for volunteers working with our dogs

-Open Paw dog training is necessary if you would like to work with our canine friends.
-For volunteers interested in walking a dog (Level 3 training), satisfactory completion of both sessions of the Open Paw training plus two additional evaluation walks with senior members of our dog team, are required.
+For Volunteers interested in working with, or walking our dogs, satisfactory completion of both sessions of the Open Paw training (Level 3), plus two additional evaluation walks with senior members of our dog team, are required.
 Training sessions begin at 6:00 PM and take about 1.5 hours each.

 Open Paw® training is valuable because it provides insights in the proper ways to manage dogs, even for people who have had dogs as pets for years.
 Consistency in our approach is key to ensure our dogs gain confidence and become adoptable.

-Satisfactory completion of Level 3 training means that a volunteer can walk dogs that have no significant behavioural issues at any time the centre is open and in the evenings after the centre is closed to the public.
+Satisfactory completion of Level 3 training means that a volunteer can walk dogs that have no significant behavioural issues, at any time the centre is open, and in the evenings after the centre is closed to the public.
 Volunteers completing level 3 training and who wish to be involved with dog training, as well as walking dogs classified as Level 4 or 5, will be required to complete additional training under the supervision of the Project Leader for each of these dogs.

 The manual explaining the techniques is attached.
 It explains all 4 levels.